carolynvs/carolynvanslyck.com/content/blog/2019-04-27-nerd-snipe.md

 </figure>

-I just finished the release notes for [Porter v0.5][release] and holy smokes, this is a MEGA RELEASE `O DOOM! 💥
+I just finished the release notes for [Porter v0.5][release] and holy smokes, this is a MEGA RELEASE OF DOOM! 💥

 Err... let me back up a bit.